Schloss Drachenburg in Königswinter

 Tower room with a breath-taking effect

 Biesenbach also made sure that Schloss Drachenburg – after threatening to crumble several times – is once again shining in its original splendour today.
 A postcard series issued at the time enabled reconstruction of the neogothic art gallery and private apartments.
 Restorations included some of the richly decorated stained-glass windows, to be admired by visitors during guided tours, regular concerts, and special events.
 Walkers can find plenty a cosy spot for a picnic in the sprawling park around Schloss Drachenburg as well.
-Romantics should try renting the suite with tower room, enjoying the breath-taking view of the Rhine valley from far above.
+Romantics should try renting the south or north suite, enjoying the breath-taking view of the Rhine valley from far above.

 An even better view of the river and Siebengebirge can be found on the Drachenfels summit, where the remains of a 12th century castle can still be found.
 Visitors can enjoy the vista from a panorama restaurant on the Drachenfels plateau as they fuel up for their way back.
 Anyone who isn’t feeling up to the hour’s walk can take the rack railway back to the valley.